VIDEO: Dogs Left Outside At Shelter During Frigid Temps

 “It’s a heartfelt thing for me.
 Shameful to have it happen, but it happened and I take full responsibility,” Tenter said.

-Tenter is disputing how long the dogs were left in the cold, but admits it was still too long.
+Tenter is disputing how long the dogs were left in the cold but admits it was still too long.
 After WCCO’s interview with her, Tenter put a message on the shelter’s Facebook page saying she had fired the worker responsible and was resigning herself.

 Awful!!